 - 41% want to be able to play video clips

-Few people want to be able to actually make a purchase online via a mobile device, but that doesn’t mean that the mobile network campaign does not drive customers down the conversion path so that they can then convert at a later date.
+Few people want to actually make a purchase online via a mobile device, but that doesn’t mean that mobile advertising does not drive customers down the conversion path so that they can then convert at a later date.

 What mistakes are most advertisers making when analyzing mobile network campaigns?

-Just because Internet users don’t convert that often on mobile devices doesn’t mean investment in mobile network campaigns should be curtailed.
+Just because internet users don’t convert that often on mobile devices doesn’t mean investment in mobile advertising should be curtailed.

 Dave Schwartz from DataPop believes that few marketers “connect a transaction to a mobile click.”
 He continues to explain that when they cannot link conversions to clicks “they’re not willing to pay as much for mobile clicks.”